An area law for 2D frustration-free spin systems: Introduction

 Since the boundary of a region on a 2D lattice is one-dimensional, the above argument suggests that the 2D area law should follow from optimal linear-degree polynomial approximations in 1D.
 To make this work, in \Sec{sec:2d} we show how our 1D approximation can be used ``in the vicinity of the boundary of the region" and we relate the entanglement of the resulting AGSP to the polynomial degree.
 The area law is then established using the aforementioned method from \cRef{AradLV12}.
 The astute reader may note that \Thm{thm:informal1d} does not quite provide a linear-degree optimal polynomial as the degree must be $n^{1-\delta}$ for some $\delta\in (0,1/2)$; a careful treatment of the $\delta\rightarrow 0$ limit leads to the slight deviation $n^{1+o(1)}$ from area law behaviour in \Thm{thm:informalarea}, see \Sec{sec:AGSP} for details.

 \paragraph*{Discussion} There are at least three significant questions left open by our work.
 Firstly, one may ask if the assumption of a local spectral gap can be removed or replaced with one concerning the global spectral gap of the Hamiltonian.
 We believe that this could lead to a generalization of our techniques to frustrated systems.
 To make progress here may require a deeper understanding of the interplay between the local spectral gap and the gap of the full hamiltonian.
 Secondly, it is natural to ask if ground states of locally gapped frustration-free systems can be approximated by efficiently representable tensor networks such as PEPS of small bond dimension \cite{verstraete2008matrix}.
 While it is known that a 2D area law does not imply such a representation \cite{GeE16}, a more detailed study of the optimal polynomial approximations considered here may provide insight into this question.
 Finally, a natural open question is to extend our results to local hamiltonian systems on higher dimensional lattices.
 As mentioned earlier, this is closely related to the question of approximating ground states by linear-degree optimal polynomials.
-In this way we envision a path towards more general area laws via the approximation theory of quantum ground states.

 The rest of the paper is organized as follows.
 In \Sec{sec:toolkit} we review some basic approximation tools, the Chebyshev and robust polynomials.
 In \Sec{sec:AGSP} we deploy them to construct optimal polynomial AGSPs for a family of quantum systems that includes 1D quantum spin systems and we establish Theorem \ref{thm:informal1d}.
 Finally, in \Sec{sec:2d} we adapt our methods to the 2D setting and prove the area law Theorem \ref{thm:informalarea}.